techfromsage/aspire-moodle-integration/README.md

 There are individual README files for each plugin which contain installation and other useful instructions.

+## Moodle 4

+Talis have not tested these plugins with Moodle 4.
+We recommend using LTI 1.3 for all new integrations of Talis Aspire with Moodle, and suggest that people migrate to using LTI 1.3 instead of this plugin for all other existing installations.

+You can find our [documentation for Moodle and LTI 1.3 in the support knowledge base](https://support.talis.com/hc/en-us/articles/5519648821149-Talis-Aspire-LTI-1-3-Moodle-Set-Up-Instructions)

 ## Moodle 3.x mod_aspirelists

 The activity module has been tested with all current versions of Moodle.
 [See the full matrix of versions tested](https://travis-ci.org/talis/aspire-moodle-integration).